2008–2011 Icelandic financial crisis: Bank restructuring

 Wholesale funding disappeared in September 2008 leading to the collapse of Glitnir, Kaupthing and Landsbanki.
-Due to the size of the combined balance sheet of those banks the government of Iceland did not have the means to save those banks.
+Due to the size of the combined balance sheet of the three banks, the government of Iceland did not have the means to save them.
 They were put into receivership instead with their boards replaced.
 Nevertheless, the failed banks were restructured by dividing them into a new and an old bank in order to avoid a credit crunch.

 The new state-owned banks took over the domestic activities and have been recapitalised by government with a capital ratio of 16% of all assets.
 The Financial Supervisory Authority (FME) has acted to "ring-fence" the Icelandic operations of Landsbanki and Glitnir, stating its aim of "continued banking operations for Icelandic families and businesses".
 NBI (originally known as Nýi Landsbanki) was set up on 9 October with 200 billion krónur in equity and 2,300 billion krónur of assets.
 Nýi Glitnir was set up on 15 October with 110 billion krónur in equity and 1,200 billion krónur of assets.
 Nýja Kaupþing was set up on 22 October with 75 billion krónur in equity and 700 billion krónur of assets.
 The equity in all three new banks was supplied by the Icelandic government, and amounted to 30% of Iceland's GDP.
 The new banks will also have to reimburse their predecessors for the net value of the transferred assets, as determined by "recognised appraisers".
 As of 14 November 2008, these net values were estimated as: NBI ISK558.1bn (€3.87bn), Nýi Glitnir ISK442.4bn (€2.95bn); Nýja Kaupþing ISK172.3bn (€1.14bn).
 The total debt of 1173 billion krónur is more than 90% of Iceland's 2007 gross domestic product.

 The international businesses remained with the old banks for winding up.
 Glitnir and Kaupthing, shorn of their Icelandic operations, obtained moratoria on payments to creditors (similar to USA Chapter 11 protection) from the District Court of Reykjavík on 24 November.

 The rescue operations of the central bank along with the restructuring and recapitalization of the banks increased the public debt ratio by about 20 percentage points of GDP.